understanding-the-connected-home/book/past.md

 **Introducing connectivity into our homes requires a lot of explanation:** What is being introduced, why is it worth it, what does it help us do better?
 What are the implications, use cases, and limits? **Why might it be worth fundamentally changing your notion of your own home for this new thing?**

 This is a communications challenge on one hand.
 But more importantly it's a litmus test that designers and developers can apply to new ideas: Can the thing you are considering pass this filter?
 Will it be worth radically redefining what we mean traditionally mean by "home"?

+_Thanks to [Scott Jensen](http://www.jenson.org/) for the pointer to Engelbart's work for this context._